JujuAdams/SNAP/5.0/json.md

 JSON in GameMaker used to be handled by the nested ds_list and ds_map constructions.
 Old-style GameMaker JSON could be converted from lists/maps to a string and back again using `json_encode()` and `json_decode()`.
 As of GameMaker 2.3, the preference these days is to represent JSON data as arrays and structs rather than lists and maps, and the functions `json_stringify()` and `json_parse()` should be used instead.
 These functions aren't perfect, however, and there is room for improvement.

-SNAP's JSON stringification functions (`SnapToJSON()` and `SnapToJSONBuffer()`) allow you to customise the accuracy of floating point numbers and the appearance of the resulting JSON string.
+SNAP's JSON stringification functions (`SnapToJSON()` and `SnapBufferWriteJSON()`) allow you to customise the accuracy of floating point numbers and the appearance of the resulting JSON string.
 The former option works around a flaw in `json_stringify()` where only two decimal places are stored for a decimal number, and the later makes JSON output much easier to read.
 Both behaviours incur a performance and memory penalty but they are often useful, if only during development.

-The JSON parser (`SnapFromJson()` and `SnapFromJSONBuffer()`) functions cover basic JSON reading as well as allowing for in-line and block comments.
+The JSON parser (`SnapFromJSON()` and `SnapBufferReadJSON()`) functions cover basic JSON reading as well as allowing for in-line and block comments.
 This isn't strictly part of the JSON specification, but being able to comment out sections of JSON is a useful feature.
 SNAP's JSON parser also allows for hanging commas at the end of arrays and objects which is convenient when writing JSON by hand.

 &nbsp;